DataDog/datadog-ci/src/commands/sourcemaps/README.md

 export DATADOG_API_KEY="<API KEY>"
 ```

 It is possible to configure the tool to use Datadog EU by defining the `DATADOG_SITE` environment variable to `datadoghq.eu`.
 By defaut the requests are sent to Datadog US.
 In order to send the usage metrics to the correct datacenter, the `DATADOG_API_HOST` must also be set if another instance of Datadog is used.
-For example, for Datadog EU, it should be set to `api.datadoghq.com`.
+For example, for Datadog EU, it should be set to `api.datadoghq.eu`.

 It is also possible to override the full URL for the intake endpoint by defining the `DATADOG_SOURCEMAP_INTAKE_DOMAIN` environment variable.